- Geothermal Engineer

 Male, Female, Others

+Individuals can take up a career as geothermal engineers, it is not gender-specific.
+Men, women, and others can choose a career as geothermal engineers.
 There are not any gender biases in the industry in any form.
 Individuals having skills and knowledge related to the professions with academic qualifications can opt for this career regardless of gender.
 Candidates whether they are male, female or any other gender can apply for the role of geothermal engineer.
 The work environment is suitable for each gender.

 Any special needs

+People with special needs should not choose a career as geothermal engineers.
+The career as geothermal engineers is not suited to everyone, specifically those with physical disabilities.
 The disability may cause hindrance in the career.
 It requires working in laboratories, project sites and manufacturing sites.
 It also requires frequent travelling.
 The career demands individuals to be physically fit with appropriate skills and knowledge.
 They should possess expertise in technical skills.
 Candidates having curiosity about earth’s structure and natural gases under its surface should opt for this career.

 Table of Contents for Geothermal Engineer